masim05/masim05.github.io/_posts/2024-06-16-node-exporter.markdown

 categories: crypto
 ---

-When operating production you do want to know about problems proactively, but not from your customers.
+When operating production, you do want to know about problems proactively, but not from your customers.
 This is the point where monitoring jumps in.

 Monitoring is usually devided into two parts: system metrics and business